-ΧV I. RECREATION Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? х b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? Х
+XVI.
+RECREATION Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient а) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? х b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? х

-The proposed project, the development and occupation of a 371-unit apartment complex would be anticipated to increase the use of, and demand for, recreational facilities but not in a way that results in a significant impact.
+The proposed project, the development and occupation of a single-family residential subdivision consisting of 88 units and a retail commercial center with a gas station, would be anticipated to increase the use of, and demand for, recreational facilities, but not in a way that results in a significant impact.